 The California Building Standards Commission created Title 24 in 1978.
 Title 24 strives to:

 These standards are updated by the California Energy Commission (CEC) to include new energy-efficiency methods.
-The next set of changes is scheduled to be released in 2017.
 You can find changes to Title 24 requirements in Part 6 of the California Building Standards Code.

 Title 24, Part 6 is designed to improve energy efficiency, which can result in the following benefits: